 The pain is called referred pain because it is felt in the hip, but the original source of pain is in the low back.
 Typically, your doctor can diagnose radiculitis with a physical exam and relevant spinal imaging.

 Diagnosing patients with leg or hip pain is never straightforward and is often difficult, as many of the symptoms are similar for different conditions.

 The first step is often taking a comprehensive history and physical exam.
 Your doctor will cover several aspects of your health in this history.
 Some of the most common questions your doctor will ask you include:

 - How long has the pain been there?

 - What were you doing when you first noticed the pain?

 - Is there anything you can do that alleviates the pain?

-- Are you currently taking any medications for the pain?
+- Are you currently taking any medications or other treatments for the pain?
 Do they work?

 - Is there any family history of arthritis or other autoimmune disease?